babbtx/mock-simple-aspsp/README.md

 ## What's Intentionally Broken

-A number of things are intentionally broken in order to highlight simple, common mistakes that developers could make which would unintentionally lead to data breach, and for which PingDataGovernance can inspect the request and response to guard against those breaches.
+A number of things are intentionally broken in order to highlight simple, common mistakes that developers could make which would unintentionally lead to data breach, and for which PingAuthorize can inspect the request and response to guard against those breaches.

 1. No checking of authorized consents.
 Normally an API server would check the terms of the user's authorization either to validate the request and/or to tailor the response.
 The most egregious "mistake" herein is that no attempt is made to check and honor the user's authorized consent.
 Obviously there are several implications of this:
-   * Access is allowed even when the user revokes his or her authorization.
+   * Access is allowed even when the user revokes their authorization.
    * Access is allowed to resource types that the user did not authorize.
    * The caller will get `Detailed` resource data for every resource which OpenBanking mandates `Basic` versus `Detailed` variations on resources.
    * The caller can access transaction data outside the timeframes that the user has authorized (e.g. `TransactionFromDateTime`, `TransactionToDateTime`, ...)